Test and Tag Intervals: How often do I Test and Tag?

 When understanding the test and tag intervals and how often an electrical appliance should be tested, the main underlying factor is the type of environment that appliance is located in.

-Just as important, the AS/NZS 3760 standard (Table 4) should be seen as a minimum requirement.
-A lot of workplaces will have different test and tag frequencies because of their own risk management and OHS planning.
+Just as important, the AS/NZS 3760 standard (Table 4 shown below) should be seen as a minimum test and tag requirement.
+A lot of workplaces and company owners will have different test and tag frequencies because of their own risk management and OHS planning.
 Likewise, some of these industries might require you to use certain Test and Tag Colours.

 For the most common environments, we recommend the following frequencies: